sh0sh1n/Datavyu-Example-Scripts/Check/ReadMe_check_timing_postural_transitions.txt

+Run this script on your open datavyu spreadsheet to check that cells within specified columns meet certain timing conditions.

 This script does various timing checks (by printing warning messages into the scripting console for each violation) on cells of columns specified in Parameters section of script.